Our History

 1850s

-Our local praying band formed out of the South Orange Methodist Society and would meet weekly along the Crooked Brook (Rahway River where it meets Jefferson Avenue).
-As the group grew, so did the need for a physical meeting space and the abandoned Baptist meetinghouse at Claremont Avenue looked to be a perfect option.
+Maplewood’s own praying band emerged from the South Orange Methodist Society, meeting weekly along the Crooked Brook (the Rahway River where it meets Jefferson Avenue).
+As the group expanded, so did the need for a permanent home—and the long-abandoned Baptist meetinghouse on Claremont Avenue soon became their answer.

 The Methodist Meetinghouse